-advises you to review the referenced MACT and NSPS to ensure compliance with applicable emission and operational limitations.
-As the owner/operator you may be also responsible for any monitoring, notification, reporting and recordkeeping requirements of the MACT and NSPS.
+As the owner/operator you are also responsible for any monitoring, notification, reporting and recordkeeping requirements of the NESHAP and NSPS.
 Notifications shall only be sent to EPA, Region III.

-To review any federal rules referenced in the above paragraph or in the attached permit, the US Government Publishing Office maintains the text of these rules at www.ecfr.gov, Title 40, Part 60 and 63.
+To review any federal rules referenced in the above paragraph or in the attached permit, the US Government Publishing Office maintains the text of these rules at www.ecfr.gov, Title 40, Part 60 and Part 63.